mirage/mirage-www/tmpl/blog/introducing-xen-minios-arm.md

 Xen's [ARM Hypervisor][xen-arm] uses this to support hardware accelerated ARM guests.

-[Mini-OS] is a tiny OS kernel designed specifically for running under Xen.
+[Mini-OS][mini-os] is a tiny OS kernel designed specifically for running under Xen.
 It provides code to initialise the CPU, display messages on the console, allocate memory (malloc), and not much else.
 It is used as the low-level core of Mirage's Xen implementation.

-Mirage 1 was built on an old version of Mini-OS which didn't support ARM.
+Mirage v1 was built on an old version of Mini-OS which didn't support ARM.
-For Mirage 2, we have added ARM support to the current Mini-OS (completing Karim Allah Ahmed's [initial ARM port][karim-minios]) and made Mirage depend on it as an external library.
+For Mirage v2, we have added ARM support to the current Mini-OS (completing Karim Allah Ahmed's [initial ARM port][karim-minios]) and made Mirage depend on it as an external library.
 This means that Mirage will automatically gain support for other